veillette/p5bots/CONTRIBUTING.md

 ## Development

 ### Claiming a Task
-If you'd like to contribute to p5bots developement, check out the [issues](https://github.com/sarahgp/p5bots/issues) or open your own to let us know what you want to work on.
+If you'd like to contribute to p5bots development, check out the [issues](https://github.com/sarahgp/p5bots/issues) or open your own to let us know what you want to work on.

 Also, examples are always appreciated.
 See [the examples repo](examples) for what we already have.